jgatharia/Sales_Analysis_Report/README.md

 **Findings**

-* Most of the returning clinets purchased Furnitures and new customers purchased clothings.
+* Most of the returning clients purchased Furnitures and new customers purchased clothings.

 ### Region Based Sales